Canon 1D Mark II N vs 6D

 With 20MP, the 6D offers a higher resolution than the 1D Mark II N (8.2MP), but the 6D has smaller individual pixels (pixel pitch of 6.57μm versus 8.17μm for the 1D Mark II N).
 Yet, the 6D is a much more recent model (by 7 years) than the 1D Mark II N, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the 6D offers substantially better image quality than the 1D Mark II N (overall score 16 points higher).
 The advantage is based on 1.5 bits higher color depth, 0.9 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 6D indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the 6D can use is 1080/30p.